Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Numerical Results

 \subsection{Vortex dipole annihilation}

 It is observed that the vortex dipole annihilation is critically dependent on the initial conditions of the nucleation.
 For this reason, the annihilation events are observed only for specific range of $v$.
 As an example, the annihilation event when $v$ is $120~\mu$m/s is shown in Fig. \ref{120_pdf}.
-In Fig. \ref{120_pdf}, we can notice the density minima arising from the annihilation and propagating away from the $V_{\rm obs}$.
+In Fig. \ref{120_pdf}, we can notice the density minima arising from the annihilation and propagating away from the obstacle potential.

-One observation, which is common to all the vortex dipoles getting annihilated is the nature of their trajectory.
-All of them traverse through $V_{\rm obs}$, whereas the ones which do not get annihilated avoid $V_{\rm obs}$.
-This is again related to the initial conditions.
-The vortex dipoles are generally nucleated at the aft region of the $V_{\rm obs}$ where there is a trailling superflow.
-When nucleated very close to each other and with high velocity, the mutual force further increases the velocity of the vortex dipoles.
-At the same time, it decreases the distance separating vortex and antivortex.
-So, the kinetic energy is high enough to surpass $V_{\rm obs}$.
-Later, at some point vortex and antivortex separation is less than $\xi$, and they annihilate.

 A reliable and qualitative way to describe occurrence of annihilation could be achieved by observing the density at the cores of vortex and antivortex which form the dipole.
 For the vortex, the matter density at the core when $v$ is $120~\mu$m/s is shown in Fig \ref{density_core}.
-In the plot, at Time $\approx 900$ (arbitrary units), the core density starts increasing.
+In the plot, at time $\approx 3.1868$ (scaled unit), the core density starts increasing.
 This is because the core starts to fill in with the atoms from around the vortex after the annihilation.
+This filling process may not complete till it reaches the edge of the condensate and gets reflected inside the condensate.